RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-System.md

  - Overriding a function: this will execute code instead of the original target function
  - Posthooking a function: this will execute after target function finish its execution

+So basically, to create a plugin you should follow these three steps:

-So basically, as a first step, the plugin developer should choose which airgeddon function from the main script want to modify.
-To know that, is a good idea to use the debug mode available at options `AIRGEDDON_DEBUG_MODE=true` in order to identify the function that applies to the desired part of the script.
-More info about how to use this at [Wiki Options Section].
-After selecting a function to interact with, the developer should decide wich action will take over that function (prehook, override, posthook) and then create the appropiate function inside the plugin file.
+1. The plugin developer should choose which airgeddon function from the main script want to modify.
+To know that, could be a good idea to use the debug mode available at options `AIRGEDDON_DEBUG_MODE=true` in order to identify the function that applies to the desired part of the script wanted to be modified.
+More info about how to use this option at [Wiki Options Section].
+2. After selecting a function to interact with, the developer should decide which action will take over that function (prehook, override, posthook).
+3. Then, create the function "hooking" it inside the plugin file.

 #### More information

 More info and technical details about how to develop a plugin at [Wiki Plugins Development Section].

-Best known plugins at [Wiki Plugins Hall of Fame Section]
+Best known plugins at [Wiki Plugins Hall of Fame Section].

 [Wiki Options Section]: https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Options
 [Wiki Plugins Development Section]: https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Plugins%20Development